Fiorello La Guardia: Career

 In 1925, La Guardia formed the La Guardia Publishing Company using his savings and a second mortgage to publish L'Americolo, an Italian-language magazine.
 He competed against Generoso Pope's Il Progresso Italo-Americano and Corriere d'America.
-The magazine failed with La Guardia losing $15,000 and his mortgage.
+The magazine failed, with La Guardia losing $15,000 and his mortgage.

 Early political career

 Local politics

 La Guardia joined the Republican club while attending NYU School of Law.
-He supported William Howard Taft during the 1912 presidential election and replaced William Chadbourne as district captain due to Chadbourne's support for Theodore Roosevelt's third party campaign.
+He supported William Howard Taft during the 1912 presidential election and replaced William Chadbourne as district captain due to Chadbourne's support for Theodore Roosevelt's third-party campaign.
 La Guardia refused to support John Purroy Mitchel's Fusion campaign during the 1913 mayoral election despite Mitchel's support among Republicans.

 Republican political boss Samuel S. Koenig convinced La Guardia to run in the 1919 special election for President of the New York City Board of Aldermen created by Al Smith's resignation to become governor.
 La Guardia defeated William M. Bennett for the Republican nomination and Paul Windels worked as his campaign manager.
 During the campaign he was endorsed by The New York Times and Citizens Union.
 He defeated Democratic nominee Robert L. Moran.
 Moran suffered from a spoiler effect caused by Michael Kelly, a former Democrat, running as the Liberty Party candidate.
-La Guardia resigned from the United States House of Representatives on December 31, 1919.

 La Guardia supported Republican presidential and gubernatorial candidates Warren G. Harding and Nathan L. Miller during the 1920 election.
 However, he later attacked Miller for his public transit policies and getting rid of welfare programs.
 His opposition to Miller ruined his chances in the 1921 mayoral election and the Republican nomination was given to Henry Curran.
-He attempted to defeat Curran in the primary, despite warnings from Koenig and Windels, and was defeated.
+He attempted to defeat Curran in the primary, despite warnings from Koenig and Windels and was defeated.

+La Guardia considered running in the 1922 gubernatorial election and published his ideas for the Republican state platform in the column in the New York Evening Journal given to him by William Randolph Hearst.
+Koenig was able to compromise with La Guardia to avoid a primary with Miller.
 La Guardia favored Smith, the Democratic nominee, during the 1928 presidential election.